Infectious Disease · Respiratory Infections

 COVID-19: loss of taste/smell

-Common cold: gradual onset, afebrile
+Common Cold: gradual onset, prominent rhinorrhea

-Streptococcal pharyngitis: exudates, lack of cough
+Streptococcal Pharyngitis: exudative tonsillitis, lack of cough

-Bacterial pneumonia: focal consolidation on CXR
+Bacterial Pneumonia: focal consolidation on CXR

-RSV: common in infants, wheezing
+RSV: more common in infants/elderly with wheezing